TIBCOSoftware/snappydata/docs/howto.md

 libraryDependencies += "io.snappydata" % "snappydata-cluster_2.11" % "0.7"
 ```

-**Running the Job**
+**Running the Job**:

-Once you create a jar for SnappyData job, use `bin/snappy-job.sh` to submit the job to SnappyData cluster and run the job.
-This is similar to Spark-submit for any spark application.
+Once you create a jar file for SnappyData job, use `bin/snappy-job.sh` to submit the job to SnappyData cluster and run the job.
+This is similar to Spark-submit for any Spark application.

 For example, to run the job implemented in [CreatePartitionedRowTable.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CreatePartitionedRowTable.scala) you can use the following command.
-Here **quickstart.jar** contains the program and is bundled in the product distribution.
+Here **quickstart.jar** contains the program and is bundled in the product distribution.<br/>
 For example: The command submits the job and runs it as:

 ```